A Broad Overview of Virginia’s Offer In Compromise Program

 An Approval or Denial

 The Department does not have to accept an OIC.
 The Tax Commissioner has the authority to accept or deny an OIC.
 It is possible to propose what the taxpayer believes are reasonable payment terms, even including a sizeable initial payment, only for the Department to deny the offer.
-Even worse, their enclosed payment gets applied towards the outstanding balance.
+Even worse, the Department will not return their enclosed payment.
+However, it does get applied toward the outstanding balance.
 Even if the Department rejects the OIC, the taxpayer can sometimes resubmit the offer.
-While every case is different, it can take several months to hear back from the Department regarding an OIC.
+While every case is different, it usually takes three months to hear back from the Department regarding an OIC.

 Who is Eligible for an Offer in Compromise in Virginia?